Masako Katsura and the Women Who Smashed Billiards’ Glass Ceiling

 The First Lady of Billiards

 Masako Katsura 桂 マサ子, known as "Katsy" among billiards enthusiasts, was born on March 7, 1913, in Tokyo.
-Her early life took a dramatic turn when her father passed away when she was just 12 years old.
-Subsequently, she moved in with her elder sister and her husband, Tomio Kobashi, who owned a local billiards hall.
-It was here, in the bustling environment of clacking balls and strategic plays, that Katsura was first drawn to billiards, not by ambitions of competition but by the mechanical precision and strategic complexity of the game.
+After her father's passing, she moved in with her sister and brother-in-law Tomio Kobashi, who owned a billiards hall.
+Katsura was drawn to the game early, fascinated by its strategic complexity.

 A Trailblazer on the World Stage